Osaka Biotech & Pharma Networking Events - Webinar schedule

 The Assistive Technologies Innovation Centre (ATiC)-Design research for the Life Sciences, Health and Wellbeing.

-by Dr Sean Jenkins / Research Directior, Assistive Technologies Innovation Centre at University of Wales, Trinity Saint David
+by Assistive Technologies Innovation Centre University of Wales, Trinity Saint David

 ATiC is a user centred design research and innovation laboratory which collaborates with partners across the life sciences, health, and social care sectors to co-create and evaluate new health technologies.
 Our research focus is on understanding people’s needs and performance during their interaction with physical and digital healthcare products, services, systems, and spaces.
 These insights help our partners develop innovative new solutions for health and wellbeing, which transform lives.
 Powered by a diverse multidisciplinary team of artists, designers, architects, scientists, and engineers, ATiC uses a multi-modal approach incorporating user-centred thinking, design research methods, and objective physical measurement tools.
 ATiC provides research and innovation capabilities in User Experience, Usability Engineering and Human Computer Interaction; Behavioural, Cognitive and Affective Observation and Measurement; Physical Performance and Biomechanical Data Capture and Analysis; Computer Simulation, Modelling & Optimisation for User Testing using Virtual and Augmented Reality Simulation, 3D Scanning, CAD, 3D Printing and Prototyping.